 When I was working on this tutorial, we were visiting family in the South and got to enjoy warmer temperatures than usual, I could even stitch outside!
 My Mom drinks tea every morning and her home is filled with handsewn hexies, so inspiration was everywhere.
+This small, mug coaster is made with 1″ hexagons.

 How To Make an EPP Hexie Coaster